FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/2-restrictions.md

 ### Workaround:

-When Chrome 90 or Edge 91 is used, please use the default options of your browser to reload the page.
+For all browser versions suppported: Please use the default options of your browser to reload the page.

-When Firefox 58 is used, you have to clear the Firefox cache, close the browser window, and restart Firefox.